Bartlesville Radio » News » Project Tribute Attends Homecoming for Arkansas Officer

 If you'd rather mail a check to help with this effort, you can send a check to Project Tribute Foundation at P.O.
 Box 1318, Bartlesville, Oklahoma.
 You can learn more or give when you visit projecttribute.com as well.

-Beckloff said Project Tribute will be re-branging over the next two weeks and open a retail store.
+Beckloff said Project Tribute will be re-branding over the next two weeks and open a retail store.
 He said they'll sell shirts that'll help them pay for the non-profit's website, its mailbox, and more; your donations will go right towards Project Tribute's cause.

 To hear more from Beckloff on their mission and the Prairie Grove Police Department, you can watch the video below: